IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/sizing.md

 # {Platform} {ComponentTitle} Sizing

 The {ProductName} Sizing feature in {Platform} {ComponentTitle} is an important aspect of creating responsive and user-friendly grid interfaces.
 The {Platform} {ComponentTitle} Sizing feature enables users to adjust the `Width` and `Height` of the grid to accommodate different screen sizes, content, or user preferences.
-In terms of border and padding size for the `{ComponentTitle}`, they are taken into its width/height size calculations or also known as [Border box](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) sizing.
+In terms of border and padding size for the `{ComponentName}`, they are taken into its width/height size calculations or also known as [Border box](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) sizing.
 It is applied in all scenarios.

 > [!Note]
 > If the Border box sizing is overridden by the user we cannot guarantee that the `{ComponentName}` will size correctly.